escaparrac/IRL-relay-SRT-RTMP/README.md

 sudo mv config.json config.json.bak
 sudo nano config.json
 ```
-Config file for a SLS SRT Stream
+Config file for a SLS SRT Stream.
+Copy, paste, and edit the fields that need to be edited:
 ```
 {
   "user": {